Floyd Rose Tremolos for Left Hand Guitars: Original and Genuine

 Status: Discontinued

-The Floyd Rose Speedloader Fixed Bridge is a flat-mount fixed bridge with fine tuners based on the Speedloader.
+The Floyd Rose Speedloader Fixed Bridge is a flat-mount fixed bridge with fine tuners based on the Speedloader and released at the same time.
 Being fixed, it can be used right handed or left handed.
+I've never seen one but apparently it can still be used with Fender bullet strings.
 This bridge also came under scrutiny in the McCabe vs. Floyd Rose et. al case in 2010.
+Knock offs can be bought from AliExpress and even state they are made in Taiwan.
+Since Ping Well has been out of the business for nearly 10 years, I'm calling BS on that.

 Note: Ping Well no longer sells Floyd Rose tremolos of any kind; the last time they were advertised was in their 2015 catalog.
 Since about 2020, they have had a new website and a new logo and sell mainly guitar tuners and some bridges.